Stability Analysis of an Integrated Multistage Stochastic Programming and Markov Decision Process Problem: Introduction

 Recently, there have been a few studies integrating MDPs with MSPs to solve complex decision-making problems.
 Wang et al.~\cite{wang2010security} apply a stochastic optimization technique to MDP/RL policy iteration to dynamically optimize economic dispatch under security constraints.
 Nevertheless, they simply apply the MSP algorithm to the policy iteration of MDP, without integrating the two frameworks.
 Zhang et al.~\cite{zhang2021two} introduce a two-step surgical scheduling framework: an MDP for weekly patient selection to minimize long-term costs, followed by an MSP for detailed daily scheduling.
 Here MDP and MSP modeling approaches are applied successively, instead of simultaneously.
 Jaimungal et al.~\cite{jaimungal2022reinforcement} combine RL with stochastic optimization to tackle sequential decision-making problems by learning optimal policies in uncertain and dynamic environments.
 This approach enables learning optimal solutions directly from data without paying particular attention to the random variation of the system.
 Kiszka et al.~\cite{kiszka2022stability} incorporate Markov processes into the MSP framework by integrating state variables, and establish a linear stochastic dynamic programming problem based on Markov processes.
 The model is limited to random data process with Markov property, without accounting for the potential randomness in state transitions.
+Bhattarai and Song~\cite{bhattarai2025multistage} study a Markovian multistage stochastic programming model for hurricane evacuation and relief logistics planning, where the hurricane evolution is modeled by an endogenous stochastic process.
 From both modeling and theoretical perspectives, the above studies are yet to formally integrate MDP and MSP while accounting for the distinct types of uncertainties in real-world problems.
-In this paper, we follow strand of research to propose an integrated MSP-MDP model which allows one to distinguish endogenous uncertainties and exogenous uncertainties and lay down some mathematical foundation for the integrated model in terms of dynamic reformulation and stability analysis.
+In this paper, we follow the strand of research to propose an integrated MSP-MDP model which allows one to distinguish endogenous uncertainties and exogenous uncertainties and lay down some mathematical foundation for the integrated model in terms of dynamic reformulation and stability analysis.